My Principles So Far

 “Now” is all that exists.
 Tomorrow is a concept, and the past is a memory.

-If the past hurts, thoroughly capture it.
+If the past hurts, thoroughly capture and accept it.

 What you don’t know right now is more important than what you do.